fbpx Skip to main content

 With design-build, a project’s design and construction is combined into one contract.
 With this project delivery approach, construction may commence before the design is completed.
 This fast tracks the construction and supports greater collaboration between the design and construction teams.

 At the same time, it can be more challenging to estimate costs, plus the fact that there’s no competitive bidding in certain areas beyond the project’s onset.
-That said, the highly collaborative aspect of design-build contraction and the expedited speed to market often more than compensates for this.
+That said, the highly collaborative aspect of design-build construction and the expedited speed to market often more than compensates for this.

 Guaranteed Maximum Price